chb/smart-docs/downloads/vm.md

     (substitute "localhost" with the DNS of the machine that you want).

-  * Take a look at the apache virtual servers' configurations in "/etc/apache2/sites-enabled" to change any occurence of "smart-vm" with your server's DNS.
+  * Take a look at the apache virtual servers' configurations in "/etc/apache2/sites-enabled" and change any occurence of "smart-vm" with your server's DNS.

   * Restart Apache: `sudo service apache2 restart`